cwikmj/Inside-Bar-cBot/README.md

 After my tests, I find the strategy accurate in around 60-70% of cases *(backtested in a 10-year-old period on a few currency pairs)*.
 This is mostly due to a *‘false breakouts’*.
 It happens when the price initially breaks out beyond the *‘mother candle’* and quickly reverses after it (filling the pending order and then hitting the SL).

-The project may still use some adjustments to increase the drawdown.
+The project could still have decreased the drawdown afte some adjustments.
+Possible to be updated in the future.